neyako/neyako/TOS.md

 # REVIEW POLICY

  1. Neyako will only create a video review for a product when:
- 	a.
-The product is of sufficient quality (regarding technical specifications, price, after-sales service, etc.).
+    - The product is of sufficient quality (regarding technical specifications, price, after-sales service, etc.).
- 	b.
-Neyako feels confident in expressing their thoughts about the product when reviewing it.
+    - Neyako feels confident in expressing their thoughts about the product when reviewing it.

- 2. Products that brands give to Neyako as a gift do NOT guarantee a video review.
+ 3. Products that brands give to Neyako as a gift do NOT guarantee a video review.

- 3. When a brand sends a product to Neyako for review, they can trust that the review will be fair and unbiased.
+ 4. When a brand sends a product to Neyako for review, they can trust that the review will be fair and unbiased.
 We do not allow brands to preview or edit the review, ensuring the objectivity and honesty of our content.
 Neyako reserves the right to REMOVE the video if the reviewed product differs significantly from the retail product.

- 4. Neyako does NOT accept cash in exchange for products.
+ 5. Neyako does NOT accept cash in exchange for products.

- 5. Neyako will need:
+ 6. Neyako will need:
- 	a.
-At least 2-4 weeks (unless at an event) to experience and evaluate the product in detail for PCs or laptops.
+    - At least 2-4 weeks (unless at an event) to experience the product in detail for PCs or laptops.
 This evaluation includes unboxing, testing, benchmarking, using the products as the daily driver, etc.
- 	b.
-At least 1-2 weeks (unless at an event) to experience and evaluate the product in detail for mice, keyboards, accessories, etc.
+    - At least 1-2 weeks (unless at an event) to experience and evaluate the product in detail for mice, keyboards, accessories, etc.

-# Term of Services | Neyako's commissions

-## **EN**
-### **GENERAL TERMS**
-- By purchasing any of my services, you have automatically accepted my ‘Terms of Service’ and must oblige to follow them.
-- I have the right to refuse any commission.
-Commissions will be open on a selective basis, and I will only accept projects within my interests and availability.
-- Ongoing project teasers can be used for promotion.
-Please, notify if you require full privacy.
-- Terms are subject to discussion and adjustments.
-- All assets required before I can start on your commission.

-### **PAYMENT**
-- 50% payment is required upfront before production.
-Payment plans may be possible upon discussion.
-- Refunds are only available if I **haven't** started working yet.
-- Payment will be received in USD over PayPal invoice, cryptocurrency (stablecoin only).

-### **COPYRIGHT**
-- I own the rights to my own work.
-- The base pricing I give is served under a semi-commercial license, meaning that you can profit off of it indirectly (for example using it for livestreams, Twitter posts, etc), but cannot directly sell it as, for example, merch and advertisement campaign.
-If you want to have the commercial uses license, you will need to pay the extra fee, this fee is included with source files.
-- It is required that you credit me should you decide to use or share the work I created for you, either by @ my Twitter (@neyakowo) or my website (neyako.works).

-## **VN**
-### **CÁC ĐIỀU KHOẢN CƠ BẢN**
-- Khi bạn đã chọn việc mua commission của mình thì đồng nghĩa với việc bạn sẽ phải đồng ý và tuân thủ các "Điều khoản dịch vụ" của mình
-- Mình hoàn toàn có quyền từ chối commissions của bạn nếu mình không muốn làm.
-- Toàn bộ project sau khi xong sẽ được mình up lên social media để quảng bá cá nhân, nếu bạn muốn giữ project bí mật thì làm ơn hãy nói trước với mình.
-- Các điều khoản mình đề cập đều có thể thảo luận và sửa đổi.

-### **THANH TOÁN**
-- Vui lòng thanh toán trước 50% tổng giá trị commissions để mình bắt đầu làm việc.
-- Mình sẽ chỉ refunds khi mình **chưa** làm gì.
-- Phương thức thanh toán bạn có thể chọn là bank/e-wallet transfer, nếu bạn ở nước ngoài thì có thể là Paypal hoặc cryptocurrency (mình chỉ nhận stablecoin).

-### **BẢN QUYỀN**
-- Mọi sản phẩm mình làm ra đều thuộc về mình.
-- Mọi sản phẩm mình làm ra đều là semi-commercial, tức bạn có thể sử dụng để kiếm lợi nhuận gián tiếp (ví dụ như dùng để stream, để up bài trên Facebook hay Twitter, vân vân...) nhưng không thể sử dụng để bán như bán merch hoặc dùng cho các chiến dịch quảng cáo/truyền thông.
-Nếu bạn muốn dùng cho commercial, bạn sẽ cần phải trả thêm một khoảng phí nữa và khoảng phí này sẽ đi kiềm với files gốc mình làm ra.
-- Bạn phải credit khi sử dụng sản phẩm của mình, có thể tag mình trên facebook (Neyako Phạm) hoặc @ mình trên Twitter (@neyakowo) hoặc để lại website của mình (neyako.works)